 • Airport transfers (can be arranged upon request)

-• Any domestic or international flights and departure taxes
+• Domestic or international flights and departure taxes

 • Tourist visas